Doxa creates opportunities for people to serve Tijuana through

 house building, education, and long-term community.

 Join The Doxa Download!
-A concise collection of five stories that are curated about Doxa and Tijuana,
+A concise collection of stories that are curated about Doxa and Tijuana,

 delivered to your inbox every other month.
 We'd love to have you join us!